-Junior and senior undergraduates at Iowa four-year colleges and universities are invited to submit proposals for sustainability projects or activities to be considered for scholarships offered by the Leopold Center for Sustainable Agriculture at Iowa State University.
+Junior and senior undergraduates at Iowa four-year colleges and universities are invited to submit proposals for sustainability scholarships offered by the Leopold Center for Sustainable Agriculture at Iowa State University.

 The program is made possible by private donor funds supporting the Leopold Center for Sustainable Agriculture at Iowa State University.
 Additional scholarships will be provided by private donor funds supporting the ISU College of Agriculture and Life Sciences; scholarships from these funds will be awarded to eligible juniors and seniors from among the 25 majors in the ISU College of Agriculture and Life Sciences.

 The Leopold Center Sustainability Scholarships are provided as a planned learning and active participation experience for undergraduate students interested in the broad area of sustainability.
 The scholarships will support students seeking to gain experience that nurtures their knowledge of the big-picture aspects of sustainability.

 Through this learning experience, students will be able to encounter the principles and concepts of sustainability through a planned learning activity and propose how they will use that knowledge in future life experiences, working with a faculty mentor.
 Students also will develop an understanding of the complex realities of applying sustainability to real-world situations.